T. E. D. Klein: Biography

 Klein was born and lives in New York City and attended Brown University, where he wrote his honors thesis on H. P. Lovecraft, edited The Brown Daily Herald, and graduated Phi Beta Kappa in 1969.
 In the 1970s, he studied film history at Columbia University, wrote short fiction and non-fiction, and worked as a movie script reader for Paramount Pictures.

 In 1975, Klein, with a few others, conceived the idea of a World Fantasy Convention.
-The first such convention was held in Providence, Rhode Island, in honour of the life and work of H.P.
-Lovecraft.
+The first such convention was held in Providence, Rhode Island, in honour of the life and work of H. P. Lovecraft.
 Klein's story "The Events at Poroth Farm" was a nominee for Best Short Fiction at the convention.
 (The story is reprinted in Gahan Wilson, ed.
 First World Fantasy Awards.
-Doubleday, 1977, pp. 97–135, and in the Library of America's American Fantastic Tales: Terror and the Uncanny from Poe to Now, edited by Peter Straub.)
+Doubleday, 1977, pp. 97–135, in the Library of America's American Fantastic Tales: Terror and the Uncanny from Poe to Now, edited by Peter Straub and in Klein's short story collection Reassuring Tales.

 He was the editor of Twilight Zone magazine from its inception in 1981 until 1985, and served as editor of the short-lived true crime magazine CrimeBeat from 1991 to 1993.
 He has also taught English at New York's John Jay College and been a longtime supporter of animal rights.

 He added "Eibon" to his name – a reference to Clark Ashton Smith's Hyperborean wizard – so that when he used his initials in his byline, a la H. P. Lovecraft or M. R. James, they would spell out his nickname "Ted".

 Klein has blamed his limited output of fiction on writer's block.
 He revealed in the book Faces of Fear (1985) that he had struggled with The Ceremonies for more than five years before finally finishing it, adding: "I'm one of those people who will do anything to avoid writing.
 Anything!"

 On November 3, 1995, Klein attended the graveside ceremony at Woodlawn Cemetery to mark the passing of writer Frank Belknap Long.